elijah415hz/baby-temp/README.md

 This will prompt you for your github username and password.

 (This is the http link, which is deprecated.
 But as long as it still works it is perfect for this kind of thing.
 Do I want to go through setting up an ssh key just to clone this one repo?
 Not really...
-If you'd like to go the ssh key route, here is the info on how to do get that set up.
+If you'd like to go the ssh key route, here is the info on how to get that set up.
 [Feel free!](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent))

 Almost there.